bentrevor/elasticsearch-demo/README.markdown

         "message": "Another tweet, will it be indexed?"
     }'

-Now our "twitter" index has a three documents: one of type "user" and id "kimchy", and two of type "tweet".
+Now our `twitter` index has a three documents: one of type `user` and id `kimchy`, and two of type `tweet`.
 To retrieve these documents, we can use `curl -XGET` and point it to the correct url.

 Queries can either be specified as url parameters: